josdem/hugo/content/techtalk/spring/spring_boot.md

 ## What is Spring Boot?
 It is a Spring project aim to create easy web or stand-alone applications.
 It provides the next features:

-* No requirement for XML configuration
+* No XML configuration is required
 * Tomcat or Jetty embedded
 * Convention over configuration
 * Easy setup